-Road traffic injury mortality

-This surveillance report presents information on deaths caused by road traffic injuries in Aotearoa New Zealand.
+Road traffic injury mortality This surveillance report presents information on deaths caused by road traffic injuries in Aotearoa New Zealand.
 The first section of the report covers data from the Ministry of Transport's annual road toll statistics (1990-2023).
-The majority of the remainder of the report focuses on more detailed data from the New Zealand Mortality Collection (2001-2019).

-Key facts

-- In 2023, there were 341 traffic-related fatalities in New Zealand, down from 371 in 2022.

-- In 2017-19, mortality rates were highest for males (especially those aged 15-24 and 85 years and over), Māori, older adults, people living in more socioeconomically deprived areas and those living outside main urban areas.

-- In terms of deaths per time spent travelling and distance travelled, motorcyclists were at more than 100-times greater risk of death (respectively) than non-motorcyclists.

-- In 2015-19, Northland, Whanganui and West Coast districts had high traffic injury mortality rates.

-The health impact of road traffic accidents

-Traffic-related deaths and injuries are the main health impact of road transport in New Zealand (Briggs et al 2016).
-Traffic injuries may affect all types of road users, though pedestrians, cyclists and motorcyclists are particularly vulnerable as they tend to suffer more severe injuries from collisions, due to lack of personal protection.
+The majority of the remainder of the report focuses on more detailed data from the New Zealand Mortality Collection (2001-2020).
+The timing of mortality data releases is dependent on the availability of coronial findings.
+Key facts - In 2023, there were 341 traffic-related fatalities in New Zealand, down from 372 in 2022. - In 2018-20, mortality rates were highest for males (especially those aged 15-24 and 85 years and over), Māori, older adults, people living in more socioeconomically deprived areas and those living outside main urban areas. - In terms of deaths per time spent travelling and distance travelled, motorcyclists were at more than 100-times greater risk of death (respectively) than non-motorcyclists. - In 2016-20, Northland, Tairāwhiti and Whanganui districts had high traffic injury mortality rates.
+The health impact of road traffic accidents Traffic-related deaths and injuries are the main health impact of road transport in New Zealand (Briggs et al 2016).
+Traffic injuries may affect all types of road users, though pedestrians, cyclists and motorcyclists are particularly vulnerable as they tend to suffer more severe injuries from collisions due to lack of personal protection.
 By comparison, vehicle occupants are protected by the vehicle body and fitted safety features (such as seatbelts or airbags).
 Vehicle occupant injury may be related to speed, vehicle type and the age of the vehicle, as newer models often have more and better safety features.
 See the 'Age of motor vehicles' surveillance report for more information on the age of the vehicle fleet.

-The road toll increased after decreases during COVID-19 affected years

-In 2023, there were 341 road deaths due to traffic injuries (Figure 1).
+The road toll increased after decreases during COVID-19 affected years In 2023, there were 341 road deaths due to traffic injuries (Figure 1).
 Of the 341 deaths, 254 were vehicle occupants (74%), 53 were motorcyclists (16%), 25 were pedestrians (7%) and 9 were cyclists (3%).
 The road toll decreased from 1990 (729 deaths) to 2013 (253 deaths) before rising again until 2017.
 The number of deaths then decreased, particularly during years with COVID-19 restrictions, but the 2023 road toll (341) remains well above that of ten years ago.

-Number of deaths

-800

-700

-600

-500

-400

-300

-Vehicle occupant

-Vehicle occupant

-Vear

-Figure 1: Annual road toll, by mode of transport, 1990-2023

-Source: Annual road toll (Ministry of Transport)

-These road toll figures include all deaths, both New Zealand residents and overseas visitors.
-The rest of this factsheet focuses on mortality rates using data from the New Zealand Mortality Collection.
+Figure 1: Annual road toll, by mode of transport, 1990-2023 Source: Annual road toll (Ministry of Transport 2024) These road toll figures include all deaths, both New Zealand residents and overseas visitors.
+The rest of this surveillance report focuses on mortality rates using data from the New Zealand Mortality Collection.
 As the denominator for mortality rates is the usually resident population, deaths of overseas residents are excluded from calculations.
-For the most recently available year of mortality data, 2019, there were 368 road traffic injury deaths, including 21 overseas residents.
+For the most recently available year of mortality data, 2020, there were 317 road traffic injury deaths, including 5 overseas residents.
 Information on road traffic injury deaths of overseas residents over time is shown in Figure 13.